tidyverse/dplyr/tests/testthat/_snaps/slice.md

       slice_head(df, n = "a")
     Condition
       Error in `slice_head()`:
-      ! `n` must be a round number, not a string.
+      ! `n` must be a round number, not the string "a".
     Code
       slice_tail(df, n = "a")
     Condition
       Error in `slice_tail()`:
-      ! `n` must be a round number, not a string.
+      ! `n` must be a round number, not the string "a".
     Code
       slice_min(df, x, n = "a")
     Condition
       Error in `slice_min()`:
-      ! `n` must be a round number, not a string.
+      ! `n` must be a round number, not the string "a".
     Code
       slice_max(df, x, n = "a")
     Condition
       Error in `slice_max()`:
-      ! `n` must be a round number, not a string.
+      ! `n` must be a round number, not the string "a".
     Code
       slice_sample(df, n = "a")
     Condition
       Error in `slice_sample()`:
-      ! `n` must be a round number, not a string.
+      ! `n` must be a round number, not the string "a".

 # get_slice_size() validates its inputs